A New Breed of Female

 A New Breed of Female is the only studio album by American hip hop group II Tru.
-It was released on September 9, 1997 via Mo Thugs/Relativity Records.
-Recording sessions took place at Private Island Trax in Los Angeles.
-Production was primarily handled by Archie Blaine, as well as Krayzie Bone, who served as executive producer together with Layzie Bone.
+It was released on September 9, 1997, via Mo Thugs/Relativity Records.
+The recording sessions took place at Private Island Trax, in Los Angeles.
+The production was primarily handled by Archie Blaine, as well as Krayzie Bone, who served as executive producer with Layzie Bone.
 It features guest appearances from fellow Mo Thugs members Ken Dawg, Tombstone and Sin of the Graveyard Shift, Flesh-n-Bone, Layzie Bone and Krayzie Bone.

-The album failed to live up to the expectations provided by the success of the platinum-selling Family Scriptures.
+The album failed to live up to the expectations provided by the success of Bone Thugs-N-Harmony and the platinum-selling Family Scriptures.
 It peaked at number 194 on the Billboard 200, dropping off the chart after only one week, and number 49 on the Top R&B/Hip-Hop Albums, dropping off after four weeks.

 Along with a single, a music video was released for "Ballers Flossin", though it failed to make it to the Billboard charts.
-The album is currently unavailable on iTunes and Tidal.